mohdatif10/ReciFlow/README.md

 # ReciFlow

-ReciFlow is a Python-based reciation app that dynamically tracks Quran (or for that matter, any database) verse recitation.
+ReciFlow is a Python-based recitation app that dynamically tracks Quran (or for that matter, any database) verse recitation.

 The benefits ReciFlow provide: